North Carolina Department of Transportation

 A portion of the Cape Hatteras Ferry Terminal’s seawall was in serious need of repair.
 The seawall needed a solution to prevent further damage and ensure safety to the area.

-To start the project, the joints of the panels needed to be located with the help of trained divers who would also provide a live-stream video of the repair process for quality assurance.
-Next, injection tubes were driven down to depths of 20 feet along the seawall, and technicians then began to inject the URETEK polymer material.
-Extra precautions were taken during injection, to ensure the project would be non-disruptive to the environment and Hatteras residents.
+To start the project, the joints of the panels needed to be located with the help of trained divers, who would also provide a live-stream video of the repair process for quality assurance.
+Next, injection tubes were driven down to depths of 20 feet along the seawall.
+The technicians then began to inject the URETEK polymer material.
+Once the seawall was fully stabilized, the tubes were then removed and NCDOT was able to complete any necessary cosmetic repairs.

 By monitoring the process with the divers and live-stream video, the technicians were able to know immediately that the leaks were successfully sealed.
 These important precautions insured the repair was successful, and non-disruptive to the residents of Hatteras or the environment.

 URETEK quickly and effectively repaired and stabilized the ferry seawall.